 This pretzel bread sandwich loaf recipe was created for the reddit 52 weeks of baking challenge, week 46: alternative sweeteners.
-Instead of sugar, it uses a combination of honey and barley malt syrup to give it that classic pretzel flavor.
+Instead of sugar, it uses a combination of honey and barley malt syrup to give it that classic pretzel flavor and color.

 This sandwich loaf uses a sponge starter method before two rises.
 Mix a small amount of yeast and flour with the warm water, honey, and malt syrup.
 Then leave the sponge until it starts to bubble through the flour on top.

-Mix the sponge with the rest of the pretzel bread ingredients, knead it, and leave it for its first rise in the mixing bowl.
+Mix the sponge with the rest of the pretzel bread ingredients, knead it, and leave the pretzel bread dough for its first rise in the mixing bowl.

 After the first rise, shape the pretzel bread loaf, dip it in the baking soda mixture, and let it rise in the loaf pan for the final rise.